 Play allows an individual to realize new possible methods when solving problems by not following any specific rules.
-You should not always be cautious in decisions you make so you can end up in blind alleys or I guess the adult word we're all afraid of would be FAILURE.
-But the benefits of not planning ahead or within your comfort zone can lead to the surfacing of undiscovered perspectives and this is what we strived to achieve.
+You should not always be cautious in decisions you make so you CAN end up in blind alleys.
+The benefits of not planning ahead or within your comfort zone can lead to undiscovered perspectives and this is what we strived to remember.

-A short series of photos we shot with our handy cupcake to visualize our stress level throughout the weeks of these thesis:
+Below are a short series of photos we shot with our handy cupcake to visualize our stress level throughout the weeks of this thesis:

 With the mindset of playing and having fun, we tackled mini-challenges that were basically our process in helping us further develop the idea of the final project.
-They were all put together by the both of us using only items we found laying around school, our classroom studio or backpacks.
+They were all put together using items we only found laying around school, our classroom studio or backpacks.

-This was the very first idea for our title.
+This was the very first idea for our title for the project.